tomchor/CSI_insights/simulations/README.md

 ### Notes

-This code will run either on a CPU or on a GPU, however, the full (i.e. factor=1) simulations are large (~130 million points) so they are too large to run on a CPU and a GPU is needed.
+This code will run either on a CPU or on a GPU.
+In fact the code automatically detects if a GPU is available and uses it if that's the case, defaulting to a CPU run if that's not the case.
+However, the full (i.e. factor=1) simulations are large (~130 million points) so they are too large to run on a CPU and a GPU is needed.

 The script expects local directories named `data`, `out` and `logs` to be present locally.
 So in order to run properly these have to created (on linux: `mkdir data out logs`).